ameliaghost/no396/_posts/2013-10-15-old-creative.markdown

 A

 &nbsp;

+<span style="color:#97d700">american girl</span>

+Life is a project.

+I’m thinking of becoming an alcoholic.
+Or a smoker.
+(No, I’m not.)

+I’m thinking of getting a retail job just so I can meet people and smile at them and listen to their boring stories, which are actually kind of fascinating.

+I’m thinking of reading all those David Mitchell books that have been sitting on my shelf for years.

+I’m thinking of calling that charming Irishman on the Eastside and asking just exactly what it is he’s doing with all my things that he won’t return to me.

+I’m thinking of movement, any kind of movement, forward motion.
+Brownian.

+&nbsp;

 <span style="color:#97d700">truth</span>

 I consider heartbroken a success.
 Maybe not a triumphant one, but one that proves I’ve lived.

+&nbsp;

+<span style="color:#97d700">the fall</span>

+Every time she gets quiet, every time she closes her eyes, my heart snags and a quick and trembling fear sets in saying *she died.* I check on her.
+I make sure she’s breathing.
+I look to see that her chest is moving.
+Of course she’s breathing.
+She isn’t just going to stop breathing one moment and peacefully be gone.
+Cancer takes awhile.
+It won't be peaceful.
+But it isn’t an irrational fear.

 &nbsp;